Susan M. Hopkins: Archaeology at Dura-Europos

 Her catalogues of small finds during the fifth to tenth seasons of the excavation have been described as “the most complete and most accurate record of the artifacts of Dura that exists”.
 She contributed to the study of coins, pottery and inscriptions at the site, including study of the Greek inscriptions from the Temple of Artemis Azzanathkona.
 Susan Hopkins' reports can be found in the preliminary excavation reports within the second season of work between October 1928-April 1929.
 Her contributions to the report are titled "Stamped and Scratched Pottery" and "Coins."
 Susan Hopkins also used her skill in Greek, Latin and epigraphy to further the results of the excavation.

 Letters written by Hopkins to friends and family members (specifically her sister and her parents) during the excavations, describing Hopkins' work, day-to-day life at the excavations and her impressions of her travels around Europe and the Middle East were collected in a volume edited by Norma Goldman and Bernard Goldman, published in 2011.
 In these letters Susan M. Hopkins describes Dura-Europos as being very cold at night and extremely hot in the day.
 She also describes the challenges that were faced from excavating in a remote area without any fundamental knowledge of the native language.
 Hopkins writes, "And if we survive January during which they say it freezes everyday, we won't need a house."
 During the time of the excavation they were also within a war zone over disputed territory which made their excavation more difficult.
 To illustrate this concern to her family Hopkins writes, "I am beginning to be much worried about the food.
 For all civilized things we are dependent on the French Military stores and the one in Deir has had, literally, nothing for two weeks because their supplies were stopped up the Euphrates on the Turkish border."

-Susan Hopkins also describes feeling lonely in her letters to her family; she was the only women at the excavation site for a majority of the time that she was there.
+Susan Hopkins also describes feeling lonely in her letters to her family; she was the only woman at the excavation site for a majority of the time that she was there.
 However, she found solace reading books by Gertrude Bell, an influential archeologist who also worked within the Middle East.
 Gertrude Bell was known for her diplomatic skills in the middle east because of her knowledge of Arabic, which was a pursuit of Hopkins as well.